Manual (English)

 BUT

-• they completed their online registration on this website and duly completed all the spaces presented on it, inserting the required documents;
+- they completed their online application on this website and duly completed all the spaces presented on it, inserting the required documents;

-• they had good results in the selection exams organised by the ADIUT - Assembly of Directors of the University Institutes of Technology with the support of the French Embassy and the Sponsor.
+- they have good results in the selection exams organised by the ADIUT - Assembly of Directors of the University Institutes of Technology with the support of the French Embassy and the Sponsor.

 Master's